yTheuUuzX/yTheuUuzX/README.md

 [![yTheuUuzX](https://github-widgetbox.vercel.app/api/profile?username=yTheuUuzX&theme=darkmode&data=followers,repositories,stars,commits)](https://github.com/Jurredr/github-widgetbox)

 ## About Me 👋
-- 💁 I’m `yTheuUuzX`, but my real name is `Matheus Alexandre` and I am currently studying Information Systems in college.
+- 💁 I’m `yTheuUuzX`, but my real name is `Matheus Alexandre` and I'm currently studying Software Engineering in college.
 <!-- - 👀 I’m interested in Javascript, but I have contributed a few times and am interested in learning more in-depth TypeScript, Kotlin, and Java; -->
 <!-- - 🫡 Discord Partner since 09/23/2020 and part of the [Loritta](https://github.com/LorittaBot) team since 12/22/2020; -->
 <!-- - 🦊 Currently working on [Kuraminha](https://github.com/KuraminhaBot), a multifunctional Discord bot with various commands for images, music (Spotify, Last.FM), moderation, utility, and more; -->